-(i.e. to the SP) and the called party is responsible for any additional retail charges involved in providing the personal numbering service.
-Note: if the SP manages to convey the call as a single stage operation33, without routing it via the SP, the cost to the caller shall nevertheless not exceed the equivalent charge for a call to the SP alone.
+A Personal Number call may be completed in more than one stage, comprising an initial stage from the caller to the service provider and subsequent stage(s) from the service provider to the called person.
+The caller is charged at a rate not exceeding the retail charge for the initial stage of the call (i.e. to the SP) and the called party is responsible for any additional retail charges involved in providing the personal numbering service.
+Note: if the SP manages to convey the call as a single stage operation12, without routing it via the SP, the cost to the caller shall nevertheless not exceed the equivalent charge for a call to the SP alone.